 Our afternoon activities will be a fully guided tour around the Port Arthur Historic Site.
 Explore many of the original buildings as we learn about the early convicts and the role they played in Tasmania’s history.
 Learn about Point Puer (the juvenile boys prison), the Isle of the Dead graveyard and the Port Arthur timber industry while enjoying a short, scenic harbour cruise to view the site as incoming convicts would have.

-This morning our exploration through town sees us take in Battery Point area, the historic Female Factory & Cascade Brewery while viewing many of Australia’s oldest convict built structures.
+We begin with a stroll around the Hobart waterfront area, a good way to stretch out our legs first up while learning a brief history of Hobart.
+Our exploration through town sees us take in Battery Point area, the historic Female Factory & Cascade Brewery while viewing many of Australia’s oldest convict built structures.
 Next we head to the summit of Mt Wellington (1271m) boasting spectacular panoramic views in every direction.

 Meander into the Coal River Valley, one of Tasmania’s premier wine regions.
 Naturally we will lunch at a lovely, family operated winery, sampling some of Tassie’s best wine & local produce.
 Our chosen vineyard today does not export wine to any restaurants or liquor stores anywhere in the country including Hobart, which is why we enjoy providing a local experience for our guests.